senseofsteph/SocialSesh/README.md

 - Slick user interface design
 - Profile customization
 - User can create and store their own events
-- Chat rooms to discuss common interest in events
+- Chat rooms to discuss common interests in events
 - Software deployment

-#### Ways to reach the developer
+#### Connect with the developer

 - [Github](https://github.com/senseofsteph)
 - [LinkedIn](https://www.linkedin.com/in/senseofsteph/)